 Switch Block

 The Switch block routes workflow execution to one of multiple paths based on value matching — similar to JavaScript's switch statement.
 Unlike the Router block (which uses an LLM), Switch is deterministic, fast, and free — no AI calls needed.
+Supports exact match, contains, starts/ends with, regex, and numeric comparisons with {{}} variable references in case values.

 Overview